TomEb0/PsswdManagerPy/README.md

     ```bash
     git clone https://github.com/TomEb0/PsswdManagerPy
     ```
-    Or download it from here:
-   (If you download the zip make sure that the 2 first folder to appear when you open your usb stick are password_manager and python)
+    Or download it from here: https://github.com/TomEb0/PsswdManagerPy/archive/refs/heads/main.zip (If you download the zip make sure that the 2 first folder to appear when you open your usb stick are password_manager and python, if these folder are into a first folder on your usb stick, the program wouldn't work!)

 ## Usage